CieloHX/DongTai-Doc-en/doc/bugbountry/custom.md

-The built-in hook points can meet most situations, but in order to explore the vulnerabilities outside the built-in strategy, custom hook points(source point, propagation point, sink point) must be involved; The following describes the relevant content of the hook point configuration of the Hole State IAST.
+The built-in hook points can meet most situations, but in order to explore the vulnerabilities outside the built-in strategy, custom hook points(source point, propagation point, sink point) must be involved; The following describes the relevant content of the hook point configuration of the DongTai IAST.

 ### Custom Hook Rules